abhishekmishra28/Interview-Preparation/OOP/Banking_System/README.md

 - A LoanService for processing loans
 - A NotificationService that sends alerts
 - An AuditLog that persists an immutable record of events
+- **A full SQLite database layer (Phase 4) that persists everything without touching a single line of Phase 1–3 code**

 All of it wired together in `main.cpp` and ready to compile with any standard C++20 compiler.